Skip to content

 Within a couple of minutes, I have walked the whole mall and found something was lacking.
 There were plenty of shops to meet almost everyone’s desire but as a tourist, a cheap souvenir shop was lacking.
 There were supermarkets and food malls for the locals but then again, we have the same thing back at home.

 Feeling somehow disappointed, I came out and decided to go for a drink in one of the cafes along the walkway.
-In a normal situation, I would have ordered a cold beer and a small bowl of crunchy nuts and sat at a strategic angle to watch beautiful girls walking by.
+In a normal situation, I would have ordered a cold and a small bowl of crunchy nuts and sat at a strategic angle to watch beautiful girls walking by.

 But here in Brunei, that was something impossible.
 Brunei was an “alcohol-free” country although drinking alcohol is permissible in private.
 I end up ordering iced coffee and a muffin.
 This was sad indeed but at least I got the angle to watch beautiful girls walking by.